RediSearch/RediSearch/docs/docs/reference/Vectors.md

 * `@<vector_field>` - `vector_field` should be the name of a vector field in the index.

 * `<radius> | $<radius_attribute>` - A positive number that indicates the maximum distance allowed between the query vector and the vector field value.

+* `$<blob_attribute>` - An attribute that holds the query vector as blob and must be passed through the `PARAMS` section.
+The blob's byte size should match the vector field dimension and type.

 * **Range query params**: range query clause can be followed by a query attributes section as following: `@<vector_field>: [VECTOR_RANGE (<radius> | $<radius_attribute>) $<blob_attribute>]=>{$<param>: (<value> | $<value_attribute>); ... }`, where the relevant params in that case are `$yield_distance_as` and `$epsilon`.
 Note that there is **no default distance field name** in range queries.